 She researched the effect of the fluoridated gland on the sexual maturity of young females and its pathophysiology in 1997.
 The research was conducted in the United States after it was noticed that females reached their puberty stage earlier than the olden day's trend.

-Though there are speculations that fluoride does not affect CNS because of the blood-brain barrier partitioning it from the brain.
+Though there are speculations that it does not affect CNS because of the blood-brain barrier partitioning it from the brain.
 All these physiological processes are believed to trigger and cause a change in the amount of melatonin in the blood, which hastens sexual maturity.

 Two different scientists also carried out related experiments to determine if the consumption of fluoridated water would speed up their puberty stage.
 Schlesinger's first controlled experiment was carried out in Newburgh, New York, in 1956.

 It was then revealed that girls drinking fluoridated water reached puberty five months faster than girls drinking non-fluoridated community.
-Decades later, Farkas also discovered in 1983 that post-monarchical was present in girls of the same age at high fluoride consuming towns compared to low fluoride consumption villages.
+Decades later, Farkas also discovered in 1983 that post-monarchical was present in girls of the same age at high consuming towns compared to low consumption villages.

 The pineal is very special (seat of the soul) because of its close relation to the brain.
-It is a target site by fluoride that accumulates over a long term to form a hard calcareous shell, which causes fluoride pineal gland calcification.
+It is a target site that accumulates over a long term to form a hard calcareous shell, which causes fluoride pineal gland calcification.